billsix/cprogrammingbook/doc/06-Structs.rst

 which will be used in the discussion that follows.
 A
-tree structure, made up of 7 items, each of which is labelled with a different number.
-Each item has two pointer values, labelled 'left_p' and 'right_p', which point to child items.
-One item is labelled 'root' and isn't a child of any of the other items.
+tree structure, made up of 7 items, each of which is labeled with a different number.
+Each item has two pointer values, labeled 'left_p' and 'right_p', which point to child items.
+One item is labeled 'root' and isn't a child of any of the other items.